manoharan-lab/holopy/README.rst

 HoloPy provides a powerful and user-friendly interface to scattering and optical propagation theories.
 It also provides a set of flexible objects that make it easy to describe and analyze data from complex experiments or simulations.
-HoloPy's optical propagation theories are work for holograms of arbitrary objects; HoloPy's current scattering calculations accurately describe scatterers in sizes from tens of micrometers and smaller.
+HoloPy's optical propagation theories work for holograms of arbitrary objects; HoloPy's current scattering calculations accurately describe scatterers in sizes from tens of micrometers and smaller.